 of individual force, while fear expresses the antithesis to this, the slavery of the individual to the world.

 Fear is an emotion.
 The Romantic prizes the hero who is more afraid of fearing Death than of dying.
 The world neither enslaves nor grants manumission.
-It is the antithesis of nothing though, to Shelley, it represents a 'slow stain' or the contagion of a but commercial or congregational and civic conatus.
+It is the antithesis of nothing though, to Shelley, it represents a 'slow stain' or the contagion of a but commercial or congregational or civic conatus.
 'Rather Use than Fame' was the motto of my old school- which Russell's grandson and great-grandson, the Sixth and Seventh Earls respectively, attended.

 The world, in the view of romanticism, is primarily material for the development of the individual-